rgcgithub/regenie/docs/docs/options.md

 Tools useful for genetic data file format conversion are : [PLINK](http://www.cog-genomics.org/plink/), [QCTOOL](https://www.well.ox.ac.uk/~gav/qctool/), [BCFTOOLS](https://samtools.github.io/bcftools/).

-Step 2 of **regenie** can be sped up with BGEN files by using v1.2 format with 8 bits encoding (genotype file can be generated with [PLINK2](https://www.cog-genomics.org/plink/2.0/) using option `--export bgen-1.2 'bits=8'`) as well as having an accompanying .bgi index file (a useful tool to create such file is bgenix which is part of the BGEN library).
+Step 2 of **regenie** can be sped up by using BGEN files using v1.2 format with 8 bits encoding (genotype file can be generated with [PLINK2](https://www.cog-genomics.org/plink/2.0/) using option `--export bgen-1.2 'bits=8'`) as well as having an accompanying .bgi index file (a useful tool to create such file is bgenix which is part of the BGEN library).